ugoertz/kombilo/doc/manual.rst

 .. index::
   pair: Installation; Mac OS X
+.. _install-macosx:

 Mac OS X
 --------

-Kombilo runs on Macs, and since Mac OS X is a Unix variant, most of the notes in the :ref:`Linux` section apply to Mac OS X, as well.
+Kombilo runs on Macs, and since Mac OS X is a Unix variant, most of the notes in the :ref:`install-linux` section apply to Mac OS X, as well.
 However, under some circumstances there appear to be some problems, depending on the versions of the packages that Kombilo depends on.
 Simon Cozens reported that on a Mac (with Mac OS X 10.6) with `Homebrew <http://mxcl.github.com/homebrew/>`_ he could run